< Back to Anderson, IN Family Lawyers page

 Protection Orders and No Contact Orders in Indiana

 When you have been a victim of violence or receive threats that have you living in fear, you need to speak with an experienced attorney about protective orders in Indiana.
 Depending on your circumstances, you may be eligible to petition the court to grant you a restraining order against your abuser or stalker.
 You may also have enough information for the police to make an arrest and a prosecutor to press charges, which could lead to a no contact order – an additional protection.
-At GDS Law Group, LLP, we will thoroughly review your situation and advise you of your rights.
+At GDS Law Group, LLP, our family law attorneys in Anderson, Indiana will thoroughly review your situation and advise you of your rights.
 If you are eligible, we will guide you through the process of asking for an order of protection.

-Whether you are in need of a protective order or wish to fight one, you can contact GDS Law Group, LLP through our online form or by calling (765) 313-7092.
+Whether you are in need of a protective order or wish to fight one, you can contact a restraining order lawyer at GDS Law Group, LLP through our online form or by calling 765-313-7092.
 We offer free consultations.

 A Protective Order vs. Restraining Order in Indiana